BayajidAlam/GenTrandz/README.md

 - High reliability.
 - High availability with minimal latency.
-- The system should be scalable and efficient(V2)
+- The system should be scalable and efficient

 ### Extended requirements

 - Customers can rate the product, shop after it's completed.
 - Payment processing.
-- Metrics and analytics(V2).
+- Metrics and analytics

 ## Estimation and Constraints